 Civic engagement, volunteerism, and employment

-On Wednesday, May 16, 2018, from 2 to 4 p.m. at Center 50+, the City will host a panel discussion on civic engagement, volunteerism, and employment.
-This will be a great opportunity to learn about the many opportunities for engagement in community activities, events, and issues that currently exist in Salem.
+On Wednesday, May 16, 2018, from 2 to 4 p.m. at Center 50+, the City hosted a panel discussion on civic engagement, volunteerism, and employment.
+This was a great opportunity to learn about the many opportunities for engagement in community activities, events, and issues that currently exist in Salem.
 Volunteers drive many of these activities, and volunteerism is important both to seniors and the communities they serve.

 Connections are made through engagement!
 Not only do people who get involved benefit from engagement, community organizations and the community as a whole are strengthened.
-Presenters will share some of the important ways Salem’s seniors can contribute to Salem's livability for people of all ages.
-Join the conversation and get connected.
+Presenters will share some of the important ways Salem's seniors can contribute to Salem's livability for people of all ages.
+The community was invited to join the conversation and get connected.

 Outdoor spaces and buildings

-On Wednesday, April 18, 2018, from 2 to 4 p.m. at Center 50+, the City will host a panel discussion on how outdoor spaces and public areas contribute to community livability for Salem’s older adults.
-A community conversation to share experiences and ideas will follow the panel discussion.
-Community members are encouraged to attend and participate.
+On Wednesday, April 18, 2018, from 2 to 4 p.m. at Center 50+, the City hosted a panel discussion on how outdoor spaces and public areas contribute to community livability for Salem’s older adults.
+A community conversation to share experiences and ideas followed the panel discussion.
+Community members were encouraged to attend and participate.

 How well do Salem Parks and outdoor spaces, and buildings commonly used by the public contribute to livability for seniors and people of all ages?
-What is a “parklet”?
+What is a "parklet"?
 What makes a place age-friendly?
-Join the conversation as we learn about plans for enhancing Salem Parks, and features of public buildings that contribute to usability.
-Everyone will also be invited to participate in upcoming walking audits of commonly visited parks and other public areas.
+Participants joined the conversation and learned about plans for enhancing Salem Parks, and features of public buildings that contribute to usability.
+Everyone was also invited to participate in upcoming walking audits of commonly visited parks and other public areas.

-On March 21, 2018, from 2 to 4 p.m., you can learn how accessible and affordable housing can contribute to making Salem a livable community for seniors and people of all ages.
-Presenters for this Forum will include Bandana Shrestha, Community Engagement Director for AARP Oregon; Breezy Aguirre, Community Resource Program Coordinator for ARCHES, Cassandra Hutchinson, Lead ADRC Specialist at Northwest Senior and Disability Services; and Bryan Colbourne, Planner in the City of Salem Community Development Department.
-A community conversation to share experiences and ideas will follow the panel discussion.
+On March 21, 2018, from 2 to 4 p.m., we learned how accessible and affordable housing can contribute to making Salem a livable community for seniors and people of all ages.
+Presenters for this Forum included Bandana Shrestha, Community Engagement Director for AARP Oregon; Breezy Aguirre, Community Resource Program Coordinator for ARCHES, Cassandra Hutchinson, Lead ADRC Specialist at Northwest Senior and Disability Services; and Bryan Colbourne, Planner in the City of Salem Community Development Department.
+A community conversation to share experiences and ideas followed the panel discussion.

 Communication and information

-Join us for a panel discussion, as the Age Friendly Assessment Team tackles the third livability domain “Communication and Information” Representatives from ARDC, 211 and Marion County Emergency Management will be present to offer insight on the tools and techniques they currently use to disseminate information to the community and what special attention they give to communicating to older adults, ADA print material requirements, and the current and future usage of Technology.
+The community joined us for a panel discussion, as the Age Friendly Assessment Team tackled the third livability domain, "Communication and Information" Representatives from ARDC, 211 and Marion County Emergency Management were present to offer insight on the tools and techniques they currently use to disseminate information to the community and what special attention they give to communicating to older adults, ADA print material requirements, and the current and future usage of Technology.

 Wednesday, January 17, 2018, 2–5 p.m. at Center 50+

-Join us for a panel discussion, community resource fair and spaghetti dinner!
-We come together with Travel Salem, Elsinore Theater, Salem/Keizer Public Schools, Salem Family YMCA, Salem Public Library among others.
-Special focus for this meeting will be the impact of isolation in our Salem Community.
+We held a panel discussion, community resource fair and spaghetti dinner!
+We came together with Travel Salem, Elsinore Theater, Salem/Keizer Public Schools, Salem Family YMCA, Salem Public Library, among others.
+Special focus for this meeting was the impact of isolation in our Salem Community.